mzyl/bookbytes2.0/README.md

 - [ ] Explore ideas for segmenting chapters and other print section formats
 - [ ] Host locally from server
 - [ ] Reimplement so each connection to site gets a different session
+  - Also should store library files to be accessed repeatedly instead of walking directory every time
 - [ ] Add feedback solution
 - [ ] Finalize web interface
 - [ ] Replicate local server on digitalocean or similar